dtcenter/METplotpy/docs/Users_Guide/line.rst

 To generate the above plot using the **line_defaults.yaml** and **custom_line.yaml** config files, perform the following:

-* verify the conda environment is running and has has the required Python packages outlined in the requirements section
+* Verify the conda environment is running and has has the required Python packages outlined in the requirements section

-* run the following on the command line:
+* Change directories on the command line:

 .. code-block:: ini

   cd  $METPLOTPY_SOURCE/METplotpy/metplotpy/plots/line

-* enter the following command:
+* Enter the following command:

 .. code-block:: ini

   python line.py ./custom_line.yaml

-* a **line.png** output file will be created in the *$METPLOTPY_SOURCE/METplotpy/metplotpy/plots/line* directory, as specified by the **custom_line.yaml plot_filename** value.
+* A **line.png** output file will be created in the *$METPLOTPY_SOURCE/METplotpy/metplotpy/plots/line* directory, as specified by the **custom_line.yaml plot_filename** value.